 - 1a.
-Aligns instruction with state-adopted standards at the appropriate level of rigor. - 1b.
+Aligns instruction with state-adopted standards taking into consideration varying aspects of rigor and complexity. - 1b.
 Sequences lessons and concepts to ensure coherence and required prior knowledge. - 1c.
 Designs instruction for students to achieve mastery. - 1d.
 Selects appropriate formative assessments to monitor learning. - 1e.
 Uses diagnostic student data to plan lessons. - 1f.
-Develops learning experiences that require students to demonstrate a variety of applicable skills and competencies
+Develops learning experiences that require students to demonstrate a variety of applicable skills and competencies.